-- assist the Board in discharging its corporate governance oversight responsibilities by providing an objective nonexecutive review of the effectiveness of the BBA Group's financial reporting process, external audit, internal audit function and the appointment of the BBA Group's external and internal auditors; - maintain and improve the quality, credibility and objectivity of the financial accountability process (including financial reporting on a consolidated basis); and - help maintain effective internal and external audit functions and communication between the Board and the external and internal auditors as well as other Board Committees.
+- assist the Board in discharging its corporate governance oversight responsibilities by providing an objective nonexecutive review of the effectiveness of the BBA Group's financial reporting process, external audit, internal audit function and the appointment of the BBA Group's external and internal auditors; - maintain and improve the quality, credibility and objectivity of the financial accountability process (including financial reporting on a consolidated basis); and - · help maintain effective internal and external audit functions, including oversight of internal control systems and processes, and communication between the Board and the external and internal auditors as well as other Board Committees.

-Members of the Committee have substantial experience as company directors.
+Two members of the Committee have substantial experience as company directors and are gualified accountants.
 The committee members:

-- · are qualified accountants; - experience includes the technology industry, management consultancy, financial management and audit; and - maintain the currency of their knowledge through membership of professional bodies.
+- have experience spanning across technology and insurance industries, management consultancy, financial management and audit: and - maintain the currency of their knowledge through membership of professional bodies.